 A Clever Move

-Two case studies from completely different fields are Ben Craven, indie progressive rock artist from Brisbane, Australia; and another Aussie sensation, Stonefield who have scored a distribution agreement through former Warner Music Australia President of A & R, Michael Parisi’s indie label, Wunderkind.
+Two case studies from completely different fields are Ben Craven, an indie progressive rock artist from Brisbane, Australia; and another Aussie sensation, Stonefield who have scored a distribution agreement through former Warner Music Australia President of A & R, Michael Parisi's indie label, Wunderkind.

 I first met Ben Craven several years ago and his demo version of his latest album “Great and Terrible Potions” blew me away.
-Playing every instrument and inserting every sound meticulously, he created an album that has been getting outstanding reviews particularly across Europe.
-He hasn’t toured or played his album live yet, but there has been no need.
+Playing every instrument and inserting every sound meticulously, he created an album that has been getting outstanding reviews, particularly across Europe.
+He hasn't toured or played his album live yet, but there has been no need.
 The album was given the stamp of approval by Roger Dean (album artist for Yes, Asia, Uriah Heap).
-Mr Dean designed the album cover and this point alone has put the prog-rock fans into a feeding frenzy.
+Mr. Dean designed the album cover and this point alone has put the prog-rock fans into a feeding frenzy.
 If Roger likes it, then it must be good.

 The move was a clever one on Ben's behalf; it opened the door for fans of prog-rock to at least take a listen.
 He knew he was sitting in the tail end of the long tail and decided to do something different to gather the attention of his target audience.
 He knew his market would be super critical of anyone sounding remotely similar to the greats like Pink Floyd so he made sure his approval was gained before the critics had their say.

 The gamble of paying for a well-known prog-rock artist to prepare the album art paid off with online reviews calling him the spiritual grandchild of Rick Wakeman and Keith Emerson.
 His is now being released to music stores around Australia and across Europe and USA…and he did it all independently.